Letter from the Director

 The Times of India

-Our faculty has also been recognized in the past year with the following awards:
+Our faculty has also been recognized in the past six months with the following awards:

-Thank you to all of our faculty and Institute members for their dedication, continued support, and engagement with our faculty.
-Continued best wishes and success to you in 2013!!
+Thank you to all of our Institute Board members for their dedication, continued support, and engagement with our faculty.
+Thank you also to Marketing Department Chair Barbara Loken and Associate Dean George John for their on-going support of the Institute.
+Continued best wishes in your marketing and research success!

 Wayne G. Mueller